wp-plugins/wp-simple-booking-calendar/readme.txt

 Features of the full version:

 * Create an unlimited number of booking calendars
-* Multiple month view
+* Display multiple months
+* Edit multiple dates with one click
-* Show a legend near the booking calendar
+* Display a legend near the calendar
+* Create your own legend (apply your own colours and translations)
 * Change the first day of the week
+* Change the start month / year
-* Add and save your notes for each day on each of your booking calendars
+* Add and save booking information for each day on each of your booking calendars
-* Edit multiple days in one click
 * Users with the Editor role also have access to the booking calendars
 * Generate a token to insert the booking calendar in a page or post
 * WP Simple Booking Calendar Widget (booking calendar as widget)
-* Can be translated into other languages using PO files
+* Easy to translate into your own language
 * Download the full version at: http://www.wpsimplebookingcalendar.com